TSF404/InvokeAI/README.md

 #### Installation

-- Follow the installation guide below for regular InvokeAI
+- Follow the installation guide below for regular InvokeAI except instead of _conda activate invokeai_, run _conda activate diffusioncraft_.

 #### How to Use